Organising and applying for a placement

 SLE225 placements cannot be undertaken within Australia.

 SLE301 and SLE390 placements - you should contact individual staff members within the Schools/Faculties regarding placement opportunities at Deakin University.
 Search the Deakin website and check staff profiles for their backgrounds and research interests.

 SLE301 - you can only undertake 40 hours of placement within Deakin University, the remaining 40 hours must be completed with an external organisation.

 Yes.
 You cannot commence a placement until you have been advised by the relevant staff member that the placement has been approved.
 You will be sent an email to confirm your placement.

 The aim of the work placement component is to give students a taste of what a career in a chosen field or organisation would look and feel like and to give students an idea of whether they are suited to that type of work and work environment.
 It is an opportunity for students to learn about and to gain specific experience in their field of choice.
 It is an opportunity to try out a potential career/organisation that you think you might like to work in once graduated.
 The work placement does not have to be specifically related to your majors or specific subjects, but broadly related to your chosen degree.
 The placement must not be observational, but provide the student with hands on experience in the area.

-If you are unsure about suitability, contact the Professional Practice Placements Coordinator.
+If you are unsure about suitability, contact the WIL Team.
 For SLE390, replace to the placement guidelines located on this site.

 This will be dependent on the organisation.
 It is the student’s responsibility to check if these checks are required and to obtain them.